Kenya in close presidential election amid prayers for peace | Politics

 "Make your voice heard," she said after voting early in a knitted cap, a sign of the unusually cold weather in parts of the country.

-Rising food and fuel prices, huge government debt, high unemployment, and corruption mean economic issues are at the centre of an election in which unregulated campaign spending highlighted the country's inequality.
+Rising food and fuel prices, debt at 67 per cent of GDP, youth unemployment at 40 per cent and corruption mean economic issues are at the centre of an election in which unregulated campaign spending highlighted the country's inequality.
 But personalities still matter.

 "The problems from 2017, the economy, the day-to-day life, are still here," said 38-year-old shopkeeper Adrian Kibera, who wasn't sure he would bother to vote.